Jackson Family Law Attorney

 Jackson Family Law & Divorce FAQs

 Going through a divorce, custody dispute or other family law matter can be a stressful experience, especially if you don’t know your rights or what to expect.
 Here are answers to common questions about divorce and other family law matters in Mississippi.
-If you have other questions, or if you need representation in a family law matter in Jackson, call Derek L. Hall, PLLC at 601-202-2222.
+If you have other questions, or if you need representation in a family law matter in Jackson, call Derek L. Hall, PC at 601-202-2222.

 Q. Do my spouse and I have to go to court to get divorced?
 I don’t want to fight.